-Hatchet Bay, which has mid-Eleuthera's only marina, is a good place to find a fishing guide and friendly locals.
+Hatchet Bay, which has one of mid-Eleuthera's few marinas, is a good place to find a fishing guide and friendly locals.
 Take note of the town's side roads, which have such colorful names as Lazy Road, Happy Hill Road, and Smile Lane.
-Just south of town, the Rainbow Inn and Restaurant is the hub of activity for this stretch of the island.
-Bay Inn Bed and Breakfast opened in late 2009, and has been busy since the first day.
+Just south of town, the Rainbow Inn and restaurant is the hub of activity for this stretch of the island.

 The pastoral scenery outside of Hatchet Bay is some of the island's most memorable—towering, long-empty grain silos, windswept green hillsides, and wild cotton, remnants of the old cotton plantations.
 Don't miss James Cistern, a seaside settlement to the south.